History of FC Basel (1939–1965): Third cup win

-In the Swiss Cup Basel started in the round of 64, 10 October 1964, with a home win against lower classed Locarno.
-In the next round they played at home against Bern which was won 3–1 and, consequently, drawn at home against Lasuanne Sports in the round of 16 which ended in a 3–2 victory.
-After the quarter-final against Grasshoppers Zürich (mentioned above) Basel were drawn at home again for the semi-final.
-This game was against Sion and was played on 7 March 1965.
-Basel were defeated 2–3 and Sion continued to the final which they won against Servette.
+Basel finished the 1964–65 season in eighth with 27 points in the 1964–65 Nationalliga A. It was a mediocre season for Basel.
+In the Swiss Cup, Basel started in the round of 64 on 10 October 1964 with a home win against lower classed Locarno.
+In the next round they played at home against Bern and won 3–1.
+They won at home 3–2 against Lausanne-Sport in the round of 16.
+After the quarter-final against Grasshoppers Zürich, Basel were drawn at home again for the semi-final against Sion on 7 March 1965.
+Basel were defeated 2–3 and Sion continued to the final, in which they defeated Servette.
 Basel were qualified for the 1964–65 Inter-Cities Fairs Cup and in the first round they played CA Spora Luxembourg.
 A 2–0 home win and a 0–1 away defeat was enough to take them through to the second round.
-But two defeats against Strasbourg ended their Fairs Cup competition.
+Two defeats against Strasbourg ended their Fairs Cup competition.